ttu/ttu.github.io/_posts/2024-9-21-database-sharding-and-partitioning.md

 __Why?__ Sharding is used to improve performance and scalability by distributing data across multiple servers.
 It allows you to scale out your database horizontally by adding more servers to the cluster.

-## Partitioning

-__Partitioning:__ Is the division of a database table into smaller, more manageable segments or partitions, based on specific criteria such as range, list, or hash, to improve performance and management.

-__Why?__ Partitioning is used to improve query performance, reduce index size, and optimize data management by dividing large tables into smaller, more manageable partitions.

 ## PostgreSQL and Citus